Abhijit004/Abhijit004/README.md

 🔭 **I’m currently building** cool web apps and dabbling in machine learning magic.
 👯 **I’m looking to** team up on amazing projects that solve real problems.
 🌱 **Learning how to** make machines _slightly_ smarter and *Backend* way stronger
-💬 **Ask me about** React tricks, Speedcubing, or how not to `git push --force` on a deployed project at 2AM.
+💬 **Ask me about** React tricks, Speedcubing, or how to `git push --force` on a deployed project at 2AM.
 ⚡ **Fun fact**: I judge projects, build them, break them, and then fix them before anyone notices.